Data Loss Prevention: Why Access Controls Are Your First Line of Defence

 Microsoft 365 DLP Tools You Should Be Using

 If you're on Microsoft 365 Business Premium or above, you have access to built-in DLP policy tools that can automatically detect when sensitive information (credit card numbers, tax file numbers, medical data) is being shared externally and block or alert on that action.
-These tools are genuinely powerful — and most businesses haven't turned them on.
+They work well.
+Most businesses haven't turned them on.

 The Practical Starting Point